emu-russia/dmgcpu/decoder1.md

 :warning: The section is in development.

 Status: Find out what are the 5 additional decoder inputs, except the IR value.
+A double check of the correctness of the restored trees is required.

 ![locator_decoder1](/imgstore/locator_decoder1.png)